wgxcodersdc/organization/study-group-guide.md

 * Have an leader that is dedicated to going through all of the materials
 * Set a timeline for the group (9 weeks of python, 12 weeks of interview prep, etc)
 	* Members can join late or come in and out
-	* But have a focus so that the event can be “we are going over chapter 3” and questions can revolve around that.
 	* Awesome opportunity for someone to document their work throughout the course so that if people come late they can use that as a resource!
+	* At the start of a new group, it could be beneficial to schedule out everything that you will learn so people can follow along.
+And then after one round you will have a group of people that all know the materials and can help those that join later.
 * Promote communication, collaboration, and camaraderie between group members
 * Promote that study group members attend larger DC tech events relevant to their work
 	* JS Study group goes to DC JS meetups, Java to DC Java, etc